kovidgoyal/calibre/manual/virtual_libraries.rst

 You can edit a previously created virtual library or remove it, by clicking the :guilabel:`Virtual Library` and choosing the appropriate action.

-You can tell |app| that you always want to apply a particular virtual library when the current library is opened, by going to :guilabel:`Preferences->Behavior`.
+You can tell calibre that you always want to apply a particular virtual library when the current library is opened, by going to :guilabel:`Preferences->Behavior`.

-If you use the |app| Content Server, you can have it share a virtual library instead of the full library by going to :guilabel:`Preferences->Sharing over the net`.
+If you use the calibre Content Server, you can have it share a virtual library instead of the full library by going to :guilabel:`Preferences->Sharing over the net`.

 You can quickly use the current search as a temporary virtual library by